siv2r/bip-frost-signing/python/vectors/test_vectors_summary.md

 "invalid public share" and out-of-range-id failures, so don't treat them as valid signers.

-Only signer 0's secret material is exposed, and valid cases sign as signer 0 (one reorder case signs as signer 1).
-In most files that's a single `secshare_p0` (and `secnonce_p0`). `sign_verify_vectors.json` instead keeps `secshares` and `secnonces_p0` as lists, because it needs a few deliberately bad entries (an all-zero nonce, a zero second half, a zero share) that only
+Only signer 0's secret material is exposed, and every valid case signs as signer 0.
+In most files that's a single
+`secshare_p0` (and `secnonce_p0`). `sign_verify_vectors.json` instead keeps
+`secshares` and `secnonces_p0` as lists, because it needs a few deliberately bad entries (an all-zero nonce, a zero second half, a zero share) that only